Yunchan Lim

 Yunchan Lim (born March 20, 2004) is a South Korean pianist.
 In 2022, he gained widespread recognition when he became the youngest person ever to win the Van Cliburn International Piano Competition at 18 years old.
 In 2023, he signed an exclusive contract with Decca.
 His first album on the label, Chopin: Études, won the Piano Award at the 2024 Gramophone Classical Music Awards.

 Early life and education

 Lim was born in Siheung, Gyeonggi Province, South Korea.
 He started piano lessons at age seven and entered the Music Academy of Seoul Arts Center a year later.
 He began to take the piano more seriously at age nine and studied piano with Kay Kyung Eun Kim.
-At 13, he entered Yewon School and graduated summa cum laude in February 2020.
+At 13, he entered Yewon School and graduated in February 2020.
 Additionally, he was accepted into Korea National University of Arts, where he studied with pianist Minsoo Sohn.
-After winning the 2022 Van Cliburn competition, Lim transferred to the New England Conservatory of Music in Boston in September 2023, where his piano teacher Minsoo Sohn newly joined the faculty.
+After winning the 2022 Van Cliburn competition, Lim transferred to the New England Conservatory of Music in Boston in September 2023, where his piano teacher Minsoo Sohn had newly joined the faculty.